 I’ve previously stated why the apocrypha books are not part of the Bible.
-Here, I will be responding to some arguments from Catholics defending these false books.
+Here, I will be responding to some arguments from Catholics defending these spurious books.

-Catholic: “The apocrypha books were part of the Septuagint (Greek translation of the OT) which Jesus Christ Himself and the Greek-speaking Alexandrian Jews used.”
+Catholic: “The apocrypha books were part of the Septuagint (Greek translation of the OT) which Jesus Christ Himself and the Greek-speaking Jews in Alexandria (Egypt) used.”

 The Hebrew canon had already been settled before the time of Christ.
 The other writings made during the Inter-testament period were not regarded as part of Scripture because they weren’t inspired and there were no prophets at the time.
 This is seen even in the book of Maccabees:

 “There had not been such great distress in Israel since the time prophets ceased to appear among the people” (1 Macc.
 9:27).

 “From Artaxerxes to our own time the complete history has been written, but has not been deemed worthy of equal credit with the earlier records, because of the failure of the exact succession of prophets” (Against Apion I, 8:41).

 Another proof that the OT canon was clearly understood and functional at the time of Christ was how He acknowledged the Hebrew Scriptures either by quoting them as sources of divine authority (Mark 12:10) or according to their 3 main divisions – Law, Prophets and the Writings (Mt.
 5:17, Lk.
 24:27).

 He said: “the blood of all the prophets which was shed … From the blood of Abel unto the blood of Zechariah.”

 Zechariah was mentioned last because that was in accordance with the arrangement of the Hebrew canon.
 Chronologically, Urijah was put to death two centuries after Zechariah’s murder (Lk 11:50-51, 2Chr 24:20-21).